MinneapolisStarTribune/agate-ai/README.md

 This work is funded in part by a [grant from the Lenfest Institute](https://www.niemanlab.org/2024/10/the-lenfest-institute-launches-10-million-ai-news-program-for-big-city-dailies-with-backing-from-openai-and-microsoft/), with support from Microsoft and OpenAI.
 As a result, we've prioritized that platform over AWS and other options for now.

-The best advice we can offer on deployment is: If you want to do it, reach out to us and we'll help.
-We've scripted in the infrastructure in `terraform/` and `bin/azure-provision.sh` and the deployment process in `bin/azure-deploy-web.sh` and `bin/azure-deploy-worker.sh` but it still takes some lifting to get everything working properly.
+The best advice we can offer on deployment is: At this early stage, if you want to deploy this to your own infrastructure, reach out to us and we'll help.
+We've scripted the infrastructure in `terraform/` and `bin/azure-provision.sh` and the deployment process in `bin/azure-deploy-web.sh` and `bin/azure-deploy-worker.sh` but it still takes some lifting to get everything working properly.

 The short version is: Set the proper API keys and environment variables in `conf/env/local.env` for running locally and `conf/env/azure.env` for deployment to Azure.
 Sample files with all required keys are included.
 Set the keys, run `bin/azure-provision.sh` and then, if that works, use the provided deploy scripts.
 Again, we can help if you need it.